MYKEL7/one-click-hugo-cms/site/content/products/_index.md

     - image: img/catfish.png
       text: We offer the best range of fishes from our sustainable fish farm.
 Catfish, Mackerel, kote are all available to shop at an unbeatable price
+    - image: img/fruits.jpg
+      text: We have the absolute best wide range fruits grown locally by our farmers.
+        Fresh and nutritious.
+From apples to strawberries to bananas to plums.
+        You would be lost for choice
   heading: What we offer
   description: >
     What ever you need can be gotten here at Royalty Food Mart just with the